Details

 When it is Proper to Re-Start the 36-Month Oxygen Rental Period

-Presented by: Jeff Baird, Esq. and Lisa Smith, Esq. of Brown & Fortunato
+Jeff Baird, Esq. and Lisa Smith, Esq. of Brown & Fortunato

 COVID is a game changer.
 It affects all components of American life, including the DME industry!
 However, the importance of DME suppliers has come to the forefront during the pandemic.
 DME suppliers (particularly oxygen equipment suppliers) are instrumental in keeping patients out of the hospital.